Health coaches everywhere seem to be asking me the same question:

 You shouldn't feel bad about asking this question, truth be told, it can be tricky to figure out.

-If you’re not exactly sure how to price your coaching packages, this post should give you a few helpful ideas for how to figure it out.
+If you’re not exactly sure how to price your coaching packages, this post should give you a few helpful ideas and examples for how to figure it out.

 But before we get ahead of ourselves: